OathPros/COMP3/source/patterns/feedback/dialogs.rst

 About Dialogs
 ~~~~~~~~~~~~~

-About dialogs present information about an application, such as its name, version, license, and author, amongst others.
-The platform dicates a particular style and API for these types of dialogs, which should be adhered to in most circumstances.
+About dialogs present information about an application, such as its name, version, license, and author, amongst other things.
+The platform dictates a particular style and API for these types of dialogs, which should be adhered to in most circumstances.

 .. _action-dialogs: